meltano/sdk/docs/implementation/at_least_once.md

 There is a [feature proposal](https://gitlab.com/meltano/sdk/-/issues/162) for the SDK to optionally store record hashes within the tap's state object and then dedupe record hashes against new records prior to sending data downstream to the target.
 This would likely be an opt-in behavior for developers and/or users, and it would come at some small performance penalty, as well as a small cost of increased size of the state object.
 If you are interested in contributing this feature, please see [this issue](https://gitlab.com/meltano/sdk/-/issues/162).

-Note that while this future proposal may resolve the issue of duplicates due to greater-than-or-equal-to comparison logic, streams will still be subject to record duplication due to interrupted and retried sync operations.
+Note that while this future proposal may resolve the issue of duplicates due to signposts and greater-than-or-equal-to comparison logic, streams will still be subject to record duplication due to interrupted and retried sync operations.
 Thus, any implementations not using primary keys to dedupe data in the target will always need some plan for a deduplication strategy in their downstream data processing.